aaronstockdill/PAUL/README.md

     list_of_parts = sentence.get_parts(tag[, indexes=False, prepositions=False])

-For interacting with the user (if you want a repsonse, make it obvious how you want the reply, e.g. a list of a few options, or clearly a yes/no question):
+For interacting with the user (if you want a repsonse, make it obvious how you want the reply, e.g. a list of a few options, or clearly a yes/no question, then set response to either "list" or "y\_n"):

     user_response = brain2.interact(question[, response=None])